NBISweden/workshop-RNAseq/labs/Simca_tutorial.md

 This is a cookbook for handling multivariate analysis using SIMCA.

-The data can be found in the directory
+The data can be found in the file `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/multivariateAnalysis/Multivariate_excercise_data_set_151020.xlsb`
-By following the steps in this cookbook with the excel sheet downloaded [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/multivariateAnalysis/Multivariate_excercise_data_set_151020.xlsb)

 ## Data import
 •	Open Simca